tidymodels/hardhat/tests/testthat/_snaps/forge-formula.md

     Condition
       Warning:
-      Novel level found in column "f": "e". i The level has been removed, and values have been coerced to "NA".
+      Novel level found in column "f": "e". i The level has been removed, and values have been coerced to <NA>.

 ---